Pentazocine and Naloxone

 - The chance of very bad and sometimes deadly breathing problems may be greater when you first start pentazocine and naloxone or anytime your dose is raised.

-- Even one dose of this medicine may be deadly if it is taken by someone else or by accident, especially in children.
+- Even one dose of pentazocine and naloxone may be deadly if it is taken by someone else or by accident, especially in children.
 If pentazocine and naloxone is taken by someone else or by accident, get medical help right away.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Many drugs interact with pentazocine and naloxone and can raise the chance of side effects like deadly breathing problems.
-Talk with your doctor and pharmacist to make sure it is safe to use this medicine with all of your drugs.
+Talk with your doctor and pharmacist to make sure it is safe to use pentazocine and naloxone with all of your drugs.

 - Do not take with alcohol or products that have alcohol.
 Unsafe and sometimes deadly effects may happen.

 - Get medical help right away if you feel very sleepy, very dizzy, or if you pass out.
 Caregivers or others need to get medical help right away if the patient does not respond, does not answer or react like normal, or will not wake up.

 Uses of Pentazocine and Naloxone:

 What do I need to tell my doctor BEFORE I take Pentazocine and Naloxone?

 - If you have an allergy to pentazocine, naloxone, or any other part of pentazocine and naloxone.

 - If you are allergic to pentazocine and naloxone; any part of pentazocine and naloxone; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have any of these health problems: Lung or breathing problems like asthma, trouble breathing, or sleep apnea; high levels of carbon dioxide in the blood; or stomach or bowel block or narrowing.